-Joseph has delivered a delightful mix of crime, weirdness, and futuristic literature which at times has you questioning your own consciousness and deepest fears.
-The backdrop of Mars in this sci fi/crime masterpiece only helps to heighten the level of intrigue, as disturbing and danger elements of the red planet are brought to life in breath-taking focus.
+Joseph has delivered a delightful mix of crime, weirdness, and futuristic literature which at times has you questioning your own consciousness, and deepest fears.
+The backdrop of Mars in this sci fi/crime masterpiece only helps to heighten the level of intrigue, as disturbing elements of the red planet are brought to life in breath-taking focus.

 The story centres around detective Caleb Rogers who is made to relive one of the most horrific moments of his career.
 A psychotic murderer that he put away seven years ago has escaped from a maximum-security prison on Mars, and he is the only one who can catch him.
 This leads to a chase against time purging Caleb into levels of obsession where everything isn’t as it seems.
-As he goes in pursuit of Smiley he is forced to question everything he thought he knew about this demon from his nightmares and risk everything for his own sanity.
+As he goes in pursuit of Smiley he is forced to question everything he thought he knew about this demon from his nightmares, and risk everything for his own sanity.
 Multi -layer subplots help add a delicious ingredient to the dark undertones, making you wonder are they connected or are they separate from the torments Caleb is experiencing.
-Exploring ideas that border on insanity, as Caleb tries to piece to together why this case has absorbed his life, and who are the Gods of Black Gate?
-Are they mysterious beings or cult in which this twisted tale seems destined to encounter.
+Questioning his own sanity Caleb tries desperately to piece to together why this case has absorbed his life, and who are the Gods of Black Gate?
+Are they mysterious beings or a cult which this twisted tale seems destined to encounter.

 One of the high points for me about this novel is the way in which Joseph has been able to weave such complexity into his characters.
-So that as you read you are taken through every spectrum of the human condition anger, despair, obsession, insanity and all in between.
-By the time you have finished you feel as though your brain has been torn in two due to the vivid imagery, and detailed backdrops in which our characters walk.
+Taking you through every spectrum of the human condition anger, despair, obsession, insanity and all that is in between.
+By the time you have finished, you feel as though your brain has been torn in two.
+Due to the vivid imagery, and detailed backdrops in which our characters walk.

 This dark and experimental masterpiece has all the hallmarks of a weird noir, or grim-dark crime, and reminds me of China Mieville, and Philip K Dick taking your mind through a hypnotising dance as you fight to understand its warped ways.
 Its receives 4 stars a highly accomplished read.